-The fact that the wicked are seen to flourish or that immoral courses appear to pay has never been very remote from the consciousness of mankind.
-The popular Hobbesian State of nature explains how men were using power to snatch property of their neighbours, even including their wives.
-This shows the extent man could go in their bid to satisfy their urges, self-interest and its satisfaction were the only rules of action in the state of nature, whatever satisfied anybody's appetite was for him good action.4 Despite the fact that the condition and situation of State of nature were controlled with the institution of laws, man is still, to some extent, egoistic, and likes to possess the whole world if it were possible.
+One can, to some extent, agree with Jeremy Bentham that "man is by nature a pleasure-seeking and a painavoiding animal," Despite the fact that the condition and situation of State of nature were controlled with the institution of laws, man is still, to some extent, egoistic, and likes to possess the whole world if it were possible.
 The untamed ego and selfish desire could make man to lord it over his fellow-men in order to achieve his dream through dubious and unscrupulous means.
-Whenever this happened, the person has yielded to the advice given by Machiavelli that unguarded desire could be attained by any means, including immoral ways.

-One can, to some extent, agree with Jeremy Bentham that "man is by nature a pleasure-seeking and a pain-avoiding animal,"5 but in the process of seeking the pressure, man could go an extra mile even to the extent of inflicting pains on another man.
-The hedonists hold that all human actions are directed towards the search for pleasure, and that behind any action that anybody performs, there is the desire and the search for pleasure.
-While one may not absolutely agree with this position, it is obvious that man wants what are comfortable, pleasurable and ego-boosting for himself.
-While we can argue that there is nothing bad in desiring comfort and pleasure, we should also consider the means by which we get all these achieved.
-This is what
+Whenever this happened, the person has yielded to the advice given by Machiavelli that unguarded desire could be attained by any means, including immoral ways. but in the process of seeking the pressure, man could go an extra mile even to the extent of inflicting pains on another man.
+The 103 hedonists hold that all human actions are directed towards the search for pleasure, and that behind any action 104 that anybody performs, there is the desire and the search for pleasure.
+While one may not absolutely agree with 105 106 this position, it is obvious that man wants what are comfortable, pleasurable and ego-boosting for himself.
+While we can argue that there is nothing bad in desiring comfort and pleasure, we should also consider the means by 107 which we get all these achieved.
+This is what Machiavellianism ignored in its teaching, holding that any means 108 could be used to achieve our desire; the most important thing is to get the goal achieved.
+Machiavelli unceasingly 109 teaches that man should abandon the lawful way of dealing with fellowmen, though he recognises that force 110 should be used among the beasts, he equally recommends it for anybody who want to have his or way among 111 men.
+Thus he opines that: 112